Indecomposability for differential algebraic groups: Indecomposability

+We note that by \ref{quot}, almost simple is a strengthening of strong connectedness.
+In the definition of strong connectedness, one could take the subgroup $H$ to be normal without changing the definition.
+The reason for this is that, given a differential algebraic group $G$, then the set of subgroups such that $\tau (G/H) < l$ is closed under finite intersection.
+From this observation and the basis theorem for the Kolchin topology (or the Baldwin-Saxl condition), one can prove the existence of the strongly connected component of the identity for an arbitrary differential algebraic group.
+All of the preceding discussion in this section comes from \cite{CassidySinger}.

+In the definition of almost simple, taking the subgroup $H$ to be normal is necessary.
+For example, every differential algebraic group $G$ has an commutative differential algebraic subgroup of the same $\Delta$-type \cite{JIndecomp2}.

-Cassidy and Singer proved the following, showing the robustness of the notion under quotients, \begin{prop} Every quotient $X/H$ of a $n$-connected definable subgroup $X$ by a definable subgroup is $n$-connected. \end{prop} For many other properties of strongly connected subgroups and numerous examples, see their paper \cite{CassidySinger}.
+Cassidy and Singer proved the following, showing the robustness of the notion of strong connectedness under quotients, \begin{prop} Every quotient $X/H$ of a $n$-connected definable normal subgroup $X$ by a definable subgroup is $n$-connected. \end{prop} For many other properties of strongly connected subgroups and numerous examples, see \cite{CassidySinger}.
+The next proposition is used in the proof of the main theorem, but is stated separately because it applies more generally.